General safety instructions and information.

 - Magnets create a far-reaching and strong magnetic field.
 Among other things, they can damage or harm computers, memory disks, credit cards or pacemakers.

-- The usual precautionary measures when handling chemicals have to be observed.
+- The usual protection and precautionary measures when handling chemicals have to be observed.

 - Further necessary preventatives can be taken from the product label and packaging and the safety data sheet.